hcp-uw/algo-visualizer/README.md

 Welcome to the HCP Algorithm Visualizer project.
 This repository contains the front-end React application in the `client` folder and the back-end Node.js application in the `server` folder.
 The following information will explain how to set up the development environment for your to run and test the codebase on your local machine.

-# Starting up React and Node
+# Starting up Front-end React App and Back-end Node.js App

-Note, there are two ways to start the codebase's front-end and back-end
+There are two ways to start the codebase's front-end and back-end locally in your dev environment:
-1. Npm commands (faster, but more commands needed)
+1. Npm Setup (faster, but more commands needed, recommended for newcomers)
-2. Docker Compose (slower, but less commends needed)
+2. Docker Compose (slower, but less commends needed, useful for long-term contributors)

-## Npm Setup:
+## **Npm Setup**:

-This approach is more organic and you're probably more used to this approach if you have experience developing Node.js or React applications.
+This approach is more organic and you're probably used to this approach if you have experience developing Node.js or React apps.

 First, if you don't have Node.js, install it from the [official website](https://nodejs.org/en/).